eliasventre/LTreweighting/README.md

 ```bash
 pip install -r pip_requirements.txt
 ```
+# Approximate execution time

+The approximate time for running the python files on a personal laptop are the following:

+Figure2.py : about 15 minutes

+Figure3.py: about an hour

+Figure4.py: about a minute

+Figure5.py: about 20 minutes

+Figure6.py: about two hours

 You should then be able to run the script for the figure you want to reproduce.